awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
 Name of the `Makefile` variable containing the *source file dependencies* for the harness.
-By default, the variable name is "DEPENDENCIES".
+By default, the variable name is `DEPENDENCIES`.
 </p><!-- class="flag-desc" -->
 </details>